Jainesh1009/CSE523-Machine-Learning-Amigos/Code/README.md

 2) Polynomial Regression

-We can run both theses techniques and then compare the accuracy between them.
+We can run both these techniques and then compare the accuracy between them.

 ### Multivariate_Regression.ipynb

 Next, in Multivariate_Regression.ipynb, first of all we import our dataset and did the data preprocessing.

+Here we have predicted temperature along with humidity.

 Here, we directly used the 2 regression techniques:
 1) Multiple Linear Regression
 2) Polynomial Regression

-We can run both theses techniques and then compare the accuracy between them
+We can run both these techniques and then compare the accuracy between them